-3 Smart Tips for Remote Employees to Stay Productive and Sane in 2021
+How Can Remote Employees Stay Productive and Sane in 2021?

 Last year was interesting, to say the least.
 Before the pandemic, businesses were running normally.
 Then overnight, many companies transitioned their workforce to work remotely.
 When you're working from home, you may not be able to use the same equipment and support you enjoyed when working at your office.
 Maybe your home computer or Internet service isn't as robust as it was in your office.
 Also, cyber-criminals are aware that as a remote worker, you don't have the same protection as you did in the office, so they have increased their attacks.
 Hopefully, with the vaccines, we all will be able to return to a normal life, but in the meantime, here are some tips to make you more productive and sane as a remote worker in 2021.